igor-makarov/xcake/README.md

 Xcode projects were once described as "the closest thing to taboo we have to deal with on a regular basis", but it doesnt have to be this way.

 Store a simple description of your project in a text file, your `Cakefile`, to easily create a xcode project from _any_ computer.
-Easily see, merge and maintain the structure of your project, say *hello* to lazy week days.
+Easily see, merge and maintain the structure of your project, It’s time to add *.xcodeproj into .gitignore!.

 You define a project like this: